stiwwelll/kremanski_jekyll/lunch.md

 - PORRIDGE (fruits & nuts and tahini) warm and made with love (5,3)

-- vegan SOUP (Curry, red lentils, coconut) served with bread and vegan dip (5)
+- vegan SOUP served with bread and vegan dip (5)

 - QUICHE (veggie mix) with salad or without (3,9/6)